flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - The FMGS detects a long flare

 When the Autoland Warning Light (red) comes on, the automatic landing must be discontinued.
-For a Cat 2 app, a transition to a manual landing may be possible but takeover should be made at or above 80ft.
+For a Cat 2 app, a transition to a manual landing may be possible, but takeover should be made at or above 80ft.

 ### Go-Around